rcalsaverini/boehm-berarducci/README.md

 # boehm-berarducci

-Various implementations of the Boehm-Berarducci encoding for various types in various programming languages.
+For some reason I thought it would be cool to implement versions of the Boehm-Berarducci encoding for various types in various programming languages, so here it is.